PSU-ICDS/icds_docs/docs/file-system/file-storage.md

 !!! warning "Scratch quota grace period"
     Scratch quotas have a brief grace period when exceeding the size quota to avoid interruption to running jobs.
-Monitor scratch usage and maintain file storage below the quota to avoid job run errors.
+Monitor scratch usage and maintain file storage below the quota to avoid job interruptions.

 ## Checking usage

-Exceeding quotas on home or work directories can cause errors when running progrms, writing files, or even logging in.
+Exceeding quotas on home or work directories can cause errors when running programs, writing files, or even logging in.

 There are two tools to check on your disk usage: